-This Farm Market Pork Chops recipe received its name because most of the ingredients are locally sourced, including the pork.
-Fear not though, if you don’t live near a farm market or a local butcher you can easily recreate this meal with quality supermarket ingredients, too.
+This Farm Market Pork Chops recipe received its name because the ingredients are from the farm market or are locally sourced, including the pork.

 Don’t skimp on this dish, you’ll want to use bone-in pork chops – the bone provides a distinct and incredible flavor.
 You’ll also want a handful of seasonal herbs, like thyme and parsley, and a few pantry staples like flour, onions, black olives and red pepper flakes.
 And wine.
 Always wine.
 For this dish you’ll want a nice dry white – oh, and we’ll cook with it, too.